kevinliang43/MOC_Reporting/README.md

 #### Release #3: (Oct 24)
  - Implement tool for generating reports for Openshift.
-    - Extend data collection capabilities
+    - Extend data collection capabilities.
-    - Extend data model to incorporate Openshift
+    - Extend data model to incorporate Openshift.
-    - Extend report generation tool to generate reports for Openshift ...
+    - Extend report generation tool to generate reports for Openshift.
+##### ...

 #### Release #4: (Nov 7)
- - Implement tool for generating reports for Zabbix
+ - Implement tool for generating reports for Zabbix.
-    - Extend data collection capabilities for Zabbix
+    - Extend data collection capabilities for Zabbix.
-    - Extend data model to incorporate Zabbix
+    - Extend data model to incorporate Zabbix.
-    - Extend report generation tool to generate reports for Zabbix ...
+    - Extend report generation tool to generate reports for Zabbix.
+##### ...

 #### Release #5: (Nov 21)
- - Implement tool for generating reports for Ceph
+ - Implement tool for generating reports for Ceph.
-    - Extend data collection capabilities for Ceph
+    - Extend data collection capabilities for Ceph.
-    - Extend data model to incorporate Ceph
+    - Extend data model to incorporate Ceph.
-    - Extend report generation tool to generate reports for Ceph ...
+    - Extend report generation tool to generate reports for Ceph.
+##### ...

 #### Release #6: (Dec 5)
  - Addition or modification in the tool according to the requirement.